th3n3rd/tap-demo-liquibase/README.md

 The custom supply chain will be activated if the workload contains the label `apps.tanzu.vmware.com/has-db-migrations: "true"`.

+## TODOs

+[] Replace the hardcoded bits used to for the db migrations (paths, secret names, etc) to be parameters provided in the workload
+[] Suppose the credentials for running the DDLs are separate from the credentials used in the app [] Generalise to support other schema migrations tools such as Flyway

 ## Caveats

 A single `ConfigmMap` has a size limit of `1MB`, which does include the whole resource definition and is not limited to the data field.